 If you want to explore more of Chiang Mai’s mountainous region and temples, the cheapest and most convenient way is to hire a scooter so, for 250 baht per day (£5.60 or US $7.56) that is what we did!
 I had always said I would never ride a scooter in Thailand after hearing all the horror stories of accidents and dodgy hire companies, however we put our faith in the ladies at our Homestay who arranged the scooter for us and, thankfully, everything turned out OK.

-You do not need an International Driving Licence in Thailand provided your licence displays a photograph and is in English.
-We are from the UK so our licence complies but if you are unsure, check this website for regulations.
+You do not need an International Driving Licence in Thailand provided your licence displays a photograph and is in English, UK licences comply.

 It’s always best to give your scooter a once-over before setting off; check the tyres, brakes and ensure that any scratches/dents are photographed and pointed out to ensure you aren’t later blamed for them.